FlyingMatrix/cpp-algo/README.md

 # Cpp Algo
-C++ implementation on various algorithms and data structures
+C++ implementation of various algorithms and data structures